jpdjere/machine-learning-specialization/Course 2 - Advanced Learning Algorithms/Week 3 - Part 2 - Bias and variance.md

 That's why before investing a lot of effort into collecting more training data, it's worth checking if our learning algorithm has high bias, because if it does, then we probably need to do some other things other than just throw more training data at it.
 Let's now take a look at what the learning curve looks like for learning algorithm with high variance. we might remember that if we were to fit the fourth-order polynomial with small lambda, say, or even lambda equals zero, then we get a curve that looks like this, and even though it fits the training data very well, it doesn't generalize.

-Let's now look at what a learning curve might look like in this high variance scenario.
-J train will be going up as the training set size increases, so we get a curve that looks like this, and J cv will be much higher, so our cross-validation error is much higher than our training error.
+Let's now look at what a learning curve might look like in this high variance scenario. $J_{train}$ will be going up as the training set size increases, so we get a curve that looks like this, and $J_cv$ will be much higher, so our cross-validation error is much higher than our training error.
 The fact there's a huge gap here is what I can tell we that this high-variance is doing much better on the training set than it's doing on our cross-validation set.

-If we were to plot a baseline level of performance, such as human level performance, we may find that it turns out to be here, that J train can sometimes be even lower than the human level performance or maybe human level performance is a little bit lower than this.
+If we were to plot a baseline level of performance, such as human level performance, we may find that it turns out to be here, that $J_{train}$ can sometimes be even lower than the human level performance or maybe human level performance is a little bit lower than this.
 But when we're over fitting the training set, we may be able to fit the training set so well to have an unrealistically low error, such as zero error in this example over here, which is actually better than how well humans will actually be able to predict housing prices or whatever the application we're working on.
-But again, to signal for high variance is whether J cv is much higher than J train.
+But again, to signal for high variance is whether $J_cv$ is much higher than $J_{train}$.

-When we have high variance, then increasing the training set size could help a lot, and in particular, if we could extrapolate these curves to the right, increase M train, then the training error will continue to go up, but then the cross-validation error hopefully will come down and approach J train.
+When we have high variance, then increasing the training set size could help a lot, and in particular, if we could extrapolate these curves to the right, increase M train, then the training error will continue to go up, but then the cross-validation error hopefully will come down and approach $J_{train}$.
 So in this scenario, it might be possible just by increasing the training set size to lower the cross-validation error and to get our algorithm to perform better and better, and this is unlike the high bias case, where if the only thing we do is get more training data, that won't actually help we learn our algorithm performance much.
 To summarize, if a learning algorithm suffers from high variance, then getting more training data is indeed likely to help.

-Because extrapolating to the right of this curve, we see that we can expect J cv to keep on coming down.
+Because extrapolating to the right of this curve, we see that we can expect $J_cv$ to keep on coming down.
 In this example, just by getting more training data, allows the algorithm to go from relatively high cross-validation error to get much closer to human level performance. we can see that if we were to add a lot more training examples and continue to fill the fourth-order polynomial, then we can just get a better fourth order polynomial fit to this data than this very wiggly curve up on top.

-If we're building a machine learning application, we could plot the learning curves if we want, that is, we can take different subsets of our training sets, and even if we have, say, 1,000 training examples, we could train a model on just 100 training examples and look at the training error and cross-validation error, then train a model on 200 examples, holding out 800 examples and just not using them for now, and plot J train and J cv and so on the repeats and plot out what the learning curve looks like.
+If we're building a machine learning application, we could plot the learning curves if we want, that is, we can take different subsets of our training sets, and even if we have, say, 1,000 training examples, we could train a model on just 100 training examples and look at the training error and cross-validation error, then train a model on 200 examples, holding out 800 examples and just not using them for now, and plot $J_{train}$ and $J_cv$ and so on the repeats and plot out what the learning curve looks like.
 If we were to visualize it that way, then that could be another way for we to see if our learning curve looks more like a high bias or high variance one.
 One downside of the plotting learning curves like this is something I've done, but one downside is, it is computationally quite expensive to train so many different models using different size subsets of our training set, so in practice, it isn't done that often, but nonetheless, I find that having this mental visual picture in my head of what the training set looks like, sometimes that helps me to think through what I think my learning algorithm is doing and whether it has high bias or high variance.

 I know we've gone through a lot about bias and variance, let's go back to our earlier example of if we've trained a model for housing price prediction, how does bias and variance help we decide what to do next?
 Let's go back to that earlier example, which I hope will now make a lot more sense to we.
 Let's do that in the next section.

 ## Deciding what to try next revisited

-we've seen how by looking at J train and Jcv, that is the training error and cross-validation error, or maybe even plotting a learning curve. we can try to get a sense of whether our learning algorithm has high bias or high variance.
+we've seen how by looking at $J_{train}$ and Jcv, that is the training error and cross-validation error, or maybe even plotting a learning curve. we can try to get a sense of whether our learning algorithm has high bias or high variance.
 This is the procedure I routinely do when we're training a learning algorithm more often look at the training error and cross-validation error to try to decide if my algorithm has high bias or high variance.

 It turns out this will help we make better decisions about what to try next in order to improve the performance of our learning algorithm.
 Let's look at an example.
 This is actually the example that we have seen earlier.